SujoyKrHaldar/SujoyKrHaldar/README.md

 #### 👋 Hello and Welcome

-# Thi is Sujoy Kumar Haldar
+# This is Sujoy Kumar Haldar
 ## Artist • Gamer • Engineer
 ### Frontend • UI/UX